This webpage was updated March 2023.

 View this webpage in Spanish.
 Vea esta página web en Español.

-Disclaimer: This guide provides an overview of the federal investment tax credit for those interested in residential solar photovoltaics (PV).
+Disclaimer: This guide provides an overview of the federal investment tax credit for residential solar photovoltaics (PV).
 (See the Federal Solar Tax Credits for Businesses for information for businesses).
 It does not constitute professional tax advice or other professional financial guidance and may change based on additional guidance from the Treasury Department.
 Please see their published Fact Sheet for additional information.
-The below guide should not be used as the only source of information when making purchasing decisions, investment decisions, or tax decisions, or when executing other binding agreements.
+The below guide should not be used as the only source of information when making purchasing decisions, investment decisions, tax decisions, or when executing other binding agreements.

 What is a tax credit?

 A tax credit is a dollar-for-dollar reduction in the amount of income tax you would otherwise owe.
 For example, claiming a $1,000 federal tax credit reduces your federal income taxes due by $1,000.
 The federal tax credit is sometimes referred to as an Investment Tax Credit, or ITC, though is different from the ITC offered to businesses that own solar systems.

 The federal residential solar energy credit is a tax credit that can be claimed on federal income taxes for a percentage of the cost of a solar PV system paid for by the taxpayer.
 (Other types of renewable energy are also eligible for similar credits but are beyond the scope of this guidance.)